 Neurofeedback is a non-invasive therapeutic approach that has been explored as a potential treatment for treatment-resistant anxiety.
 It involves real-time monitoring of brain activity and providing feedback to help individuals learn self-regulation of their brain functioning.

 Neurofeedback aims to enhance self-awareness and promote self-regulation of anxiety-related brain patterns, potentially reducing anxiety symptoms and improving overall functioning.
-While research on neurofeedback for treatment-resistant anxiety is still evolving, early studies have shown promising results, suggesting it may be a viable option worth considering in comprehensive treatment plans.
+While research on neurofeedback for treatment-resistant anxiety is still evolving, early studies have shown promising results, suggesting it may be a viable option in comprehensive treatment plans.

 Nutrition and lifestyle interventions for treatment-resistant anxiety